gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `print(expr)`, `print(player/player_list, expr)`

 Displays the result of the expression to the chat.
-Overrides default `scarpet` behaviour of sending everyting to stderr.
+Overrides default `scarpet` behaviour of sending everything to stderr.
 Can optionally define player or list of players to send the message to.

 ### `format(components, ...)`, `format([components, ...])`